 The communication of price-sensitive information should be avoided during the meetings, because price-sensitive information must in fact be provided equally and simultaneously to all investors.
-If the management board nevertheless (unintentionally) imparts price-sensitive information during the dialogue with (a group of) shareholders, this information will have to be made public as soon as possible by means of a press release, unless the confidentiality of the information is guaranteed because, for example, the recipient of the information is bound by an obligation to observe secrecy21.
+If the management board nevertheless (unintentionally) imparts price-sensitive information during the dialogue with (a group of) shareholders, this information will have to be made public as soon as possible by means of a press release.
+The disclosure of this information may be delayed by the company, unless the confidentiality of the information is guaranteed (and provided that the other conditions for delay have been fulfilled), because, for example, the recipient of the information is bound by a confidentiality agreement28.
 Institutional investors themselves can also take measures to reduce the risk of "accidents".
 It is customary to establish in advance that no price-sensitive information will be exchanged, the institutional investor explicitly reserving to itself the right to disclose any price-sensitive information still acquired, should the company fail to do so.
 It is also advisable for a discussion of this kind to be conducted with at least two people representing the institutional investor.
 Another institutional investor is sometimes invited to attend the meeting as well, in order to reduce the risks of unilateral distribution of price-sensitive information.